OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Maximum Password Lengths

-Some hashing algorithms such as Bcrypt have a maximum length for the input, which can [vary between different implementations](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length) of the algorithm.
-Where Bcrypt is used, a maximum length of 50 characters should be enforced on the input to cover all known implementations.
+Some hashing algorithms such as Bcrypt have a maximum length for the input, which is 72 characters for most implementations (there are some [reports](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length) that other implementations have lower maximum lengths, but none have been identified at the time of writing).
+Where Bcrypt is used, a maximum length of 64 characters should be enforced on the input, as this provides a sufficiently high limit, while still allowing for string termination issues, and not revealing that the application uses Bcrypt.

 Additionally, due to how computationally expensive modern hashing functions are, if a user can supply very long passwords then there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.

 In order to protect against both of these issues, a maximum password length should be enforced.
-This should be 50 characters for Bcrypt (due to limitations in the algorithm and implementations), and between 64 and 128 characters for other algorithms.
-There are two main ways that this can be done:

-- Restrict the maximum length in a password policy.
+This should be 64 characters for Bcrypt (due to limitations in the algorithm and implementations), and between 64 and 128 characters for other algorithms.
+The easiest way to achirve this is a simple limit on the maximum length of the password.

-- Hash the password with another algorithm such as SHA-1 (which produces a 40 character output) or SHA-256 (64 characters) before hashing it with the modern algorithm.
-This is known as pre-hashing.
+### Pre-Hashing Passwords

+An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-256, and then to hash the resultant hash with a more secure algorithm such as Bcrypt (i.e, `bcrypt(sha256($password))`).
+While this approach solves the problem of arbitrary length user inputs to slower hashing algorithms, it also introduces some vulnerabilities that could allow attackers to crack hashes more easily.

+If an attacker is able to obtain password hashes from two different sources, one of which is storing passwords with `bcrypt(sha256($password))` and the other of which is storing them as plain `sha256($password)`, and attacker can use uncracked SHA-256 hashes from the second site as candidate passwords to try and crack the hashes from the first (more secure) site.
+If passwords are re-used between the two sites, this can effectively allow the attacker to strip off the Bcrypt layer, and to crack the much easier SHA-256 passwords.

+Pre-hashing with SHA-256 also means that the keyspace for an attacker to brute-force the hashes is `2^256`, rather than `2^420` for passwords capped at 64 characters (although both of these are big enough to make no practical difference).

+As such, the preferred option should generally be to limit the maximum password length.
+Pre-hashing of passwords should only be performed where there is a specific requirement to do so, and appropriate steps have been taking to mitigate the issues discussed above.

 # Password Hashing Algorithms